 Area (EEA) and a signatory to the Convention for the Protection

-of Human Rights and Fundamental Freedoms 1950 (European
+of Human Rights and Fundamental Freedoms 1950.
+Therefore,

-instances in Liechtenstein, a litigant can also seek justice
+having passed all instances in Liechtenstein, a litigant can

-before the European Free Trade Area (EFTA) Court or the
+also seek justice before the European Free Trade Area (EFTA)

-This article relates to procedures applying in one of the
+relates to procedures applying in one of the three instances of

 Apart from certain criminal proceedings, there is no